 Born in New York City in 1923, Richard Avedon dropped out of DeWitt Clinton High School and joined the Merchant Marine during World War II.
 Upon discharge in 1944, he immediately found work at several magazines, including Harper’s Bazaar, which published his earliest fashion and portrait work beginning in November of that year.

-Throughout his life, Avedon maintained a unique style of portraiture that combined the rigor of the studio with the spontaneity of location work.
+Throughout his life, Avedon maintained a unique style of portraiture that combined the rigor of the studio with the spontaneity of projects on location.
 Working sometimes for magazines, and often for his own account, he photographed portraits of people from every field and all walks of life.
-For a museum commission from the Amon Carter in 1978, Avedon spent more than five years traveling and creating “In the American West,” a landmark portrait series of ordinary Americans that is among his best-known work (1985).